mcellteam/mcell/libmcell/documentation/generated/classes.rst

 * | **subpartition_dimension**: float = 0.5

-* | **total_iterations_hint**: float = 1000000
+* | **total_iterations**: float = 1000000
+  | Required for checkpointing so that the checkpointed model has information on
+  | the intended total number of iterations.
-  | Estimated value of total iterations, used when generating visualization data
+  | Also used when generating visualization data files and also for other reporting uses.
-  | files and also for other reporting uses.
-Value is truncated to an integer.
+  | Value is truncated to an integer.

 * | **check_overlapped_walls**: bool = True
   | Enables check for overlapped walls.
 Overlapping walls can cause issues during